jshzglr/keyword_extractor/readme.md

 # Keyword Extractor

-A simple tool that extracts keywords from a given text.
-Powered by Open AI's GPT models.
+A simple tool that extracts keywords from a given text, powered by Open AI's GPT models.

 ![homepage screenshot](/homepage.png)